 In addition to running the Sunset Gun film and music blog, Kim Morgan frequently contributes posts about film to The Huffington Post and MSN Movies.
 She was the "DVDuesday" reviewer on The Screen Savers before the program morphed into Attack of the Show (Film Threat's Chris Gore assumed the "DVDuesday" duties after her departure).
-Kim's my kind of woman--an insightful and witty film writer and a muscle car enthusiast, not to mention hot-looking.

 Hey Robert Osborne, hire Kim to be your next co-host on TCM's The Essentials.
 Unlike current Essentials co-host Rose McGowan, she won't annoy me with post-movie commentary about why Seven Samurai, a film recently featured on The Essentials, is inferior to the remake, The Magnificent Seven.
 McGowan's biggest gripe with Seven Samurai--one of my favorite films--is that it's overlong.
 WTF?
 For a film that's "too long," Seven Samurai is one of the least tedious ever made.